pbrzosko/pbrzosko/README.md

 Hi, :wave:

 my name is **Przemek Brzosko** and I am a **Java** and **Java Script** developer from Poland.
-I started my career as a Java developer, but I quickly specialized myslef in **UI** development, which is something I like doing the most.
+I started my career as a Java developer, but I quickly specialized myself in **UI** development, which is something I like doing the most.

 ### Career